 - 1.1 'Corporate governance' describes how an organisation directs and controls what it is accountable for.
 This Code of Corporate Governance is a public statement setting out how South Yorkshire Mayoral Combined Authority (from here on referred to as 'the MCA' or 'the authority') will fulfil the principles of good governance in practice.
-The statement also encompasses the South Yorkshire Local Enterprise Partnership and the South Yorkshire Passenger Transport Executive (SYPTE).
-During 2021/22, work has been undertaken to integrate SYPTE and the MCA.
-Organisationally, much of this work is complete, particularly in terms of integrating staffing structures, decision making and governance arrangements.
-Formal legal dissolution via a Parliamentary Order is anticipated in 2022/23. - 1.2 By governance, we mean the arrangements that are put in place to ensure that our intended outcomes (the results of our activity) are defined and achieved.
+The statement also encompasses the South Yorkshire Local Enterprise Partnership. - 1.2 By governance, we mean the arrangements that are put in place to ensure that our intended outcomes (the results of our activity) are defined and achieved.
 Our Governance Framework comprises the systems and processes, cultures, and values by which we direct and control our activities.
 This framework ensures we operate effectively, efficiently, and ethically. - 1.3 To demonstrate good corporate governance, we will carry out our functions in a way that shows accountability, transparency, effectiveness, integrity, and inclusivity.
 Good governance is about making sure we do the right things, in the right way for the right people, in a timely, inclusive, open, honest and accountable manner.
 Good governance will enable us to pursue our vision and deliver our agreed objectives in the most effective and efficient manner, bringing about better outcomes for the residents, businesses and visitors to the region. - 1.4 Our business will also be conducted in accordance with the 'Seven Principles of Public Life' identified in The Nolan Committee Report (1995) and in accordance with the Cabinet Office Code of Conduct for Board Members of Public Bodies. - 1.5 This Code will be reviewed annually to ensure it continues to be relevant and fit for purpose.
 The effectiveness of the governance arrangements and internal control systems described in this Code will also be reviewed annually and the review outcomes published in an Annual Governance Statement (AGS).
 The AGS will describe the governance structures and arrangements in place and will report on their effectiveness, including performance against the Code.
 It will also highlight any significant areas for improvement and identify actions to be taken to address them in the forthcoming year.